 Genetically, this type of Siamese cat is very similar to the other traditional types, but their physical attributes make them visually different.

 First appearing in Siam during the fifteenth century, Classic Siamese cats were introduced by the Cat Fanciers’ Association into the Advanced New Breed category in 2009.
-They have a smooth body with a rounded head, piercing blue eyes, and the classic dark points that stand out against their cream-colored body.
+They have a smooth body with a rounded head, piercing blue eyes, and classic dark points that stand out against their cream-colored body.

 2. Applehead Siamese Cats